codolab/candy/packages/moon/README.md

 # Different between `cls` and `sx` function

 The `cls` provide class like TailwindCSS.
 That's mean if you want to add more styles, you must to customize your config.
-Unlike `cls` function.
-The `sx` function not only supports you add style values from your theme but also allows you add any valid CSS.
+Unlike `cls` function, the `sx` function not only supports you add style values from your theme but also allows you add any valid CSS.

 # The `cls`, `sx` and `css` Prop

 ## JSX Pragma

-`candy-moon` isn't built in to support react pragma.
+`candy-moon` isn't built in to support any pragma.
 So, you need to set up before using custom jsx.

 Eg: React